 - Use of alcohol or drugs, including prescription drugs, or any situation that impairs the employee’s ability to safely perform his/her work, operate machinery or vehicles, or that affects the safety of employees, customers, or the public.

-- Theft, destruction of property and other acts of vandalism
+- Theft or destruction of property and other acts of vandalism.

-- Conduct that creates a hostile work environment, including overt discrimination based on race, religion, age, or another protected factor
+- Conduct that creates a hostile work environment, including harassment and overt discrimination based on race, religion, age, or other protected factor.
+Bullying is a form of harassment.

-Allegations of misconduct should not be ignored, but addressed quickly and objectively.
-Depending on the nature of the offense, an outside investigator may need to be engaged to assure the business and business owner have some legal protection from a potential lawsuit.
+Allegations of misconduct should be addressed quickly and objectively.
+Depending on the nature of the offense, an outside investigator may need to be engaged to assure the business and owner/owners have some legal protection from a potential lawsuit.
 Your attorney may need to be notified before the investigation begins.
 According to the Fair Credit Reporting Act, which covers employment and pre-employment investigations, you do not need to notify an employee or obtain permission to perform an investigation.

-If you decide to take action against the employee after an investigation is completed, you must give the employee an “adverse action” notice, but only after the action (such as a suspension or termination) has occurred.
+Completed investigations: If you take action after an investigation is completed, the employee must be given an “adverse action” notice after the action (such as a suspension or termination) has occurred.
 An employee who is the subject of a misconduct investigation is legally entitled to receive only a summary of the investigation report, but not the full report, which may include confidential information, including the names of people interviewed during the investigation.

 Depending on the situation, the completed investigation report may need to be shared with: